ayoraind/fastqc/README.md

 ## Introduction
-This pipeline generates pre-assembly QC plots of a Long Read Dataset.
+This pipeline generates pre-assembly QC plots.
 A large percentage of this pipeline was adapted from the [CGPS Nextflow Assembly Pipeline](https://gitlab.com/cgps/ghru/pipelines/dsl2/pipelines/assembly/-/tree/master/) and the fastqc module from the [NF Core Github page](https://github.com/nf-core/modules/blob/master/modules/nf-core/fastqc/main.nf).
+Fastqc may not be suitable for metagenomic reads derived from the ONT sequencing platform.

 ## Sample command